It’s Week 3 of the Holiday Countdown. Let’s check in and see what your new tasks are to prepare for Christmas!

 Place orders.
 I’m not hosting Christmas this year, so there isn’t a rush on ordering furniture for our home.
 However, we’re currently working on the plans for our basement and haven’t decided if we’re going to begin that project now or in the new year.
 My son would really like it done asap so he has the perfect place to hang with his friends, but I really don’t want to spend the holiday season dealing with drywall dust.

-Last week I did help a client source a new dining table and bench from Crate & Barrel and she should have it within a few weeks.
+Last week I did help a client source a new dining table and bench pictured below from Crate & Barrel.
+She should have it within a few weeks.
 Sometimes I’m able to live vicariously through others!

 Clean and stock the kitchen.
 A few weeks ago I did a thorough cleaning of the deep freeze and pantry.
 It’s amazing how many plastic yogurt containers can build up if you let them!
 I’m personally not a big toast or sandwich girl, so I don’t keep up on the happenings of bread in our freezer.
 I think we had enough crust to feed a small army!